Port assistant withdraws from race as Tigers' coaching shortlist narrows

 "It's progressed and I got some information yesterday that I had been shortlisted for the job so for the next stage we'll figure out where it goes from there," he said at his press conference.

-Essendon's Daniel Giansiracusa, Hawthorn's Chris Newman, Collingwood's Hayden Skipworth and Gold Coast's Steven King are among the assistants who have steered their own team at different levels, as well as McQualter's current stint at Richmond.
+Candidates who have experience coaching their own team is expected to be a factor in the Tigers’ search, with Essendon's Daniel Giansiracusa, Collingwood's Hayden Skipworth and Gold Coast's Steven King among the other assistants who have steered their own team at different levels, as well as McQualter's current stint at Richmond.

 Carr was brought back to the Power after being an assistant coach at Fremantle, having also played 83 games for the Dockers as well as 124 for Port.